berlinbabel/aerial_workflow/docs/agisoft_distributed_processing.md

 # Agisoft Distributed Processing

+The following instructions are for processing on a single PC, no networking.
+To distribute across multiple PC's other steps need to be implemented which are not covered here.

 ## Steps
 Step 0 - Get IP Address using CMD 'ipconfig', copy and paste the value adjacent to 'IPv4 Address' into next step.